AdobeDocs/journey-optimizer.en/help/using/email/message-tracking.md

 ## Personalize URL tracking {#url-tracking}

-Usually [URL tracking](email-settings.md#url-tracking) is managed at the surface level, but profile attributes are not supported.
+Usually [URL tracking](email-settings.md#url-tracking) is managed at the configuration level, but profile attributes are not supported.
 Currently the only way to do it is to [personalize URLs](../personalization/personalization-syntax.md#perso-urls) in the email designer.

 To add personalized URL tracking parameters to your links, follow the steps below.